Brooke English: Storylines

 In 1976, Brooke English arrived on the doorstep of Phoebe Tyler (Ruth Warrick), her aunt, as a wild teenager who was struggling to find her true love.
 She moved into the Tyler Mansion and started dating Dan Kennicott (Daren Kelly).
 She also continued to see her old boyfriend, the dangerous Benny Sago (Vasili Bogazianos).
 She pitted the two men against each other, and they fought for her affections.
 She was out of control, so much so that Phoebe nearly shipped her home.
 Benny had tried to blackmail Phoebe into letting Brooke stay.

 Brooke soon stopped caring about Dan and Benny and fell for Tom Cudahy (Richard Shoberg).
 He was also being pursued by Erica Kane (Susan Lucci), and the two women's longstanding rivalry was born.
 Erica managed to win Tom's heart and he married her.
 Brooke returned to her relationship with Dan, where she was the mistress, as he was seeing Devon Shepherd.

 Phoebe, faking paralysis, caught Dan and Brooke in a compromising situation, and threatened to throw out Brooke again.
 This was offset when Brooke found out about Phoebe's fake paralysis and blackmailed her into keeping her in the Tyler Mansion.
 Dan eventually broke up with Devon and wanted to try a relationship with Brooke again.

 Brooke, however, soon started sleeping with Erica's half brother Mark Dalton (Mark LaMura).
 Mark made it clear that the relationship was only about sex.
 Dan discovered the relationship and left town.
-Brooke, still trying to find the right man, began an affair with (and manager of singer Kelly Cole) Eddie Dorrance (Warren Burton).
-He ended up raping her.
+Brooke, still trying to find the right man, began an affair with Eddie Dorrance (Warren Burton), manager of singer Kelly Cole.
+He later ended up raping her.
 When he was killed, Brooke learned that was pregnant with his child.
 She chose to terminate the pregnancy.

 Brooke and Tom began to have an affair, as Tom had separated from Erica.
 When Erica returned from California as an unsuccessful actress, she convinced Tom to give their marriage another try.
 Her lies finally caused Tom to divorce her and propose to Brooke.
 The two married.

 Brooke had slightly grown out of her teenage rebellious phase, and took a job as a reporter.
 She made the discovery that her mother, Peg English, was the leader of an international drug cartel known as The Cobra.
 It was yet to be revealed that Brooke was adopted. her father and Phoebe's brother died and Peg was sent to prison.
 Before she could reveal who Brooke's real mother was, she was killed.
 This compounded onto the problem of Tom's drinking.
 He and Erica, Brooke's archrival, had an affair the night before Erica was to marry Adam Chandler (David Canary).
 This is while Brooke was pregnant with her and Tom's child.
 Brooke was helped through the pregnancy by Mark, and gave birth to a daughter, Laura Cudahy.